Lab "Real-time Signal Processing"

 One of the most critical points for autonomous vehicles is the handover process from one base station to another, since the vulnerability to additional latencies and even total connection loss is increased during this process.
 Hence, accurate handover prediction is an important step to ensuring a fast, stable connection and avoiding accidents.

-In this project, multiple time-series forecasting models are to be implemented in Python and their capabilities predict handovers are to be evaluated and compared.
+In this project, multiple time-series forecasting models are to be implemented in Python and their capabilities predict handovers on provided datasets are to be evaluated and compared.

 Further contact: M.Sc.
 Alexandr Langolf, NT, This email address is being protected from spambots.
 You need JavaScript enabled to view it.